FACT-Finder-Web-Components/documentation/markdown/en/ff-suggest.md

 In addition you need to add a `ff-suggest-item` element inside the container.
-All received suggestions of this `"suggestType"` are inserted at this position and will be an exact copy of this element. `ff-suggest-item` does support [image binding](api/ImageBindingBehavior#tab=docs).
+All received suggestions of this `"suggestType"` are inserted at this position and will be an exact copy of this element. `ff-suggest-item` supports [image binding](api/ImageBindingBehavior#tab=docs).

 Repeat this process for all configured `"suggestTypes"`.